 |Non-Custodial Parent (children do not live with)

-Note: The Iowa Supreme Court states that it is the responsibility of the custo-dial parent to “feed” information about school and school activities to the non-custodial parent.
+NOTE: Iowa Supreme Court states that it is the responsibility of the custodial parent to “feed” information about school and school activities to the non-custodial parent.
 However, FERPA requires you to respond to a request from either parent.
 You do not have to send information to the non-custodial parent if that parent has not asked for anything.